Battery Rebates in Australia: Current Offers by State and Territory

 Two new VPPs will be introduced to allow for the requirement to join one:

 The scheme will provide up to 100,000 rebates.
-The program is being rolled out in rounds, with the first commencing no later than 1 July 2025.
+The program is being rolled out in rounds.

 Example

-Total Rebates: An SigenStor battery with 7.8kWh of usable capacity can receive the following subsidies in Perth or elsewhere in the Synergy area:
+Total Rebates: A SigenStor battery with 7.8kWh of usable capacity can receive the following subsidies in Perth or elsewhere in the Synergy area:

 • A federal subsidy of around $2,574 (~$330 x 7.8kWh = $2,574)

 Payback Period: If the battery is used at a capacity factor of 80% and provides an average of 4kWh during the peak period of Synergy’s Midday Saver time-of-use tariff and 2.24kWh during the shoulder period, then — provided it’s mostly charged with solar power — it would reduce electricity bills by $2.45 per day or $894 per year.
-This would result in a simple payback time of only 6 years and 10 months.
+This would result in a simple payback time of just over 7 years.
 This is an excellent payback time and well under the battery’s 10-year warranty.

-If you’re unable to obtain a WA rebate due to fierce competition and only use the federal rebate, then the simple payback time would be 8 years and 4 months.
+If you’re unable to obtain a WA rebate and only use the federal rebate, then the simple payback time would be 8 years and 4 months.

 Image Credit: PSW Energy Perth Solar Warehouse